Adesvian/Adesvian/README.md

 - 👨‍💻 I’m currently majoring in Information System
 - 💬 Ask me about everything
 - 📱 if u want to know me [Twitter](https://twitter.com/BbyEros_) or [Instagram](https://www.instagram.com/a.desviann/) feel free to ask
-- ⚡ Fun fact: awlays wondering about everything
+- ⚡ Fun fact: always wondering about everything